 Similar with above cases, we also have to look at what was recorded and what could be assumed.

 Most sons in the Bible from a single wife – recorded (7)

 The most children in the Bible from a single woman would go to Job’s wife:

 And seven sons and three daughters were born to him.
 (Job 1:2)

 After the repentance and restoration of Job, he was once even given seven sons and three daughters:

 He also had seven sons and three daughters.
 (Job 42:13)

 However, some might say that we don’t know that all those children came from a single wife even though the Bible just mentioned 1 wife at the beginning.
-In the story of Job, he lost everything and eventually his 1 wife, with no other mention of another wife just the note that Job made a covenant with his eyes not to look upon another woman (Job 31:1) which gives the impression that he only had one wife.
+In the story of Job, he lost everything and eventually his 1 wife, with no other mention of another wife.
+Just the note that Job made a covenant with his eyes not to look upon another woman (Job 31:1), gives the impression that he only had one wife.

 To accommodate for this argument, who have included the follow-ups for most sons in the Bible recorded from a single woman which was a tie between Abraham and his wife Keturah and Jacob and his wife Leah:

 Abraham again took a wife, and her name was Keturah.
 And she bore him Zimran, Jokshan, Medan, Midian, Ishbak, and Shuah (Genesis 25:1-2)